 The reflective phase belongs to what you have learned with the OKR process and what steps need to be taken to improve the upcoming OKRs further.

 Benefits of Using OKR

-There are countless benefits of using OKR from which some of the foremost benefits are given below:
+There are countless benefits of using OKR from which some of the foremost benefits are given below in our OKR guide:

 1 - Improves Collaboration

 A collaborative environment is a must for the success of any business.
 It can be achieved effortlessly using OKR because there are some goals that need the involvement of different team members as these goals are hard to achieve for one person who works in the silo.
 This framework helps to create a collaborative atmosphere and employees work together to achieve a similar goal.

 Keeping employees engaged plays a crucial role in improving their focus on work and keeping them away from various distractions.
 If your employees have to spend their time regarding what needs to be done next after finishing every single task, then it can waste a significant amount of their productive time.
 Using OKR, you can keep your employees engaged in the right direction because they clearly know the main objectives of the business along with tasks that requires achieving them.